jeremyButtler/alnSeq/README.md

   [https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library)
   for an very fast striped Waterman Smith aligner.

-I am currently finished with this code, but will take some time to add in a document describing how to interface with this code.
-It will mostly be a list of functions, were they are found, and what they do.
+Other than doing some bechmarking and future debugging, I am finished with this code.
+If this code becomes usefull to many others I may try to improve this code further, but for now I am done.

 # Building and running alnSeq